pashna/NetDescaler/README.md

 The tool is an implementation of the idea proposed in the article
 > Kim, Hwangnam, Hyuk Lim, and Jennifer C. Hou.
 Network Invariant-Based Fast Simulation for Large Scale TCP/IP Networks.
 2004.

-but with using fast prototyping (based on Mininet) rather than simulation, which helps to improve accurancy of the method.
+but using fast prototyping (based on Mininet) rather than simulation, which helps to improve accurancy of the method.

 ## How to use the app
-*0. Install all the dependency*
+### Installation
+1. Install [Mininet](http://mininet.org/) or use provided vm-image.
+2. For result visualization we use [bowtie](https://github.com/jwkvam/bowtie), so one needs to install it prior running the visualization module.

+### Usage
-1. Define network configuration in config.py.
+1. Define network configuration in *config.py*.
 * *scale_factor* is a number from 0 to 1
 * *save_path* is a folder where tcpdumps transformed into csv-files will be stored
 * *hosts* list of hosts